Emergency Medicine Simulation

 Medical Student Capstone Course

 Designed to prepare graduating medical students for starting internship, this 1-week elective course involves coordination of skill stations and full-scale simulations.

 ABEM has accepted the Stanford University EMMOC program developed by Henry Curtis and simulation faculty.
 This is an innovative method to utilize high fidelity simulation in credentialing and maintanance of certificate for practicing EM physicians.
 [Link]

 During the annual event held at the Stanford LKSC, the simulation faculty mentor residents in developing high fidelity simulation cases which incorporate the use of emergency ultrasound.
 The course learners are preclinical and clinical medical students from all across California.
 [Link]

-This is a high school medical summer program, designed to encourage exploration of professional career opportunities in medicine and health care.
+This summer program for high school students is designed to encourage exploration of professional career opportunities in medicine and health care.